Trynes/fix_moodle_cloze_questions/README.md

 This is not a Moodle-sanctioned script!
 Moodle.org have nothing to do with this.
 ----------------------------------------------------------------------------------------------

-This script works for Moodle 3.3.9, with a Postgres 9 database.
+This script works for Moodle 3.3.x - 3.9.x, with a Postgres 9 database.
 You can test it on other systems, but I give no guarantees that it will work as expected.
 I highly suggest testing it first on a copy of your system to ensure it doesn't corrupt your whole questions database, not that I think it should!

 ----------------------------------------------------------------------------------------------
-IMPORTANT: This script will run for a long time on big systems if called for all questions.
+IMPORTANT: This script will run for a long time on big systems if called for all questions (--verbose).
+It's much quicker if you leave off the '--verbose' option but that may leave a few questions unfixed.
+I suggest running without it first and then seeing what else needs fixing afterwards.

 I suggest you run it while in maintenance mode as another user may simultaneously edit one of the questions being checked/fixed and cause more problems, but it's not essential.
 ----------------------------------------------------------------------------------------------